-"... when working he is focused and determined, he perfects the accentuation, tightens the pace, emphasizes orchestral differentiation and sophistication. ..." reported the Bavarian broadcasting station BR-Klassik in June 2016, while accompanying Mateusz Molęda's rehearsals with the Nuremberg Symphony Orchestra on a concert tour to Poland.
-During this, he conducted among others the world premiere of the Symphonic Tone Pictures Op.
-19 by the forgotten German romantic composer Carl Adolf Lorenz.
+"...
+When working he is focused and determined, he perfects the accentuation, tightens the pace, emphasizes orchestral differentiation and sophistication. ..." reported the Bavarian broadcasting station BR-Klassik, while accompanying Mateusz Molęda's rehearsals with the Nuremberg Symphony Orchestra on a concert tour to Poland.
+In recent seasons he continued his successful collaboration with the orchestra in many concerts in various German cities and at the Meistersingerhalle in Nuremberg.

-Undoubtedly Mateusz Molęda is one of the most interesting and remarkable personalities among today’s young developing orchestra leaders.
+Undoubtedly Mateusz is one of the most interesting and remarkable personalities among today’s young developing orchestra leaders.
 Ever since his first appearance as a conductor aged just 19, he has surprised his audiences and critics alike with very mature interpretations of discerning concert programs.
 Analysing seriously both the music and the composer, it enables him to provide fascinating musical perspectives and express deep thoughts on music of various styles, to then display an exciting presence and energetic conviction on the podium.

 Born in Germany, Mateusz grew up in Dresden.
 During his early training, he studied the piano at the Hochschule für Musik, Theater und Medien in Hanover with Professor Arie Vardi, one of the most distinguished musical pedagogues of the world and permanent conductor of the Israel Philharmonic Orchestra.
 As an accomplished concert pianist Mateusz performed in more than 25 countries around the world.
 He released several CD recordings and collaborated with some of the finest European orchestras in major music venues like the Berlin Philharmonic.